zappascout/devil_notes-sources/docs/notes_16_devil.md

 [naut]:https://nautil.us/why-ai-lags-behind-the-human-brain-in-computational-power-238338/

 ###341
-==Larry Page's co-founder, Sergei Brin, had been "[extremely reluctant" to enter China==: from the superb "[Three Years of Misery
+==Larry Page's co-founder, Sergei Brin, had been "extremely reluctant" to enter China==: from the superb "[Three Years of Misery
 Inside Google, the Happiest Company in Tech][mis]," *Wired*, May 2020.